telerik/blazor-docs/components/dropdownbutton/appearance.md

 ## Setting Parameter Values

 The examples in this article use **reflection** to show all possible values of the DropDownButton parameters.
-In a real-world scenario, there are two options to set the desired parameter values:
+In a real-world scenario, you can use two options to set the desired parameter values:

 * Use the static class members in the `ThemeConstants.DropDownButton` namespace.
 This is the easier and recommended approach.
 * Set the actual string values directly.